-I recently sat down for a cuppa with the uber-talented Data Analyst Moe Kiss to chat about all things CDP.
-Moe is the Head of Analytics & Digital at Wine Gallery – a personalised wine subscription service, and previously Analytics Manager of The Iconic – a leading Australian eCommerce retailer where Moe was our client.
+As part of our ongoing Data Rockstar series, I recently sat down for a cuppa with the uber-talented Data Analyst Moe Kiss to chat about the benefits she’s experienced using a customer data platform.
+Moe is the Head of Analytics & Digital at Wine Gallery, a personalised wine subscription service.
+Previously, she was the Analytics Manager at The Iconic, a leading Australian eCommerce retailer where Moe was our client.

 And, I am Rachael Amesbury, Lexer’s Senior Content Manager, with a keen interest in uncovering and showcasing success in the CDP space.